 Cardio Workout Routine

-Kevin Wayne Durant, also known as KD, is a world-famous American professional basketball player for the Brooklyn Nets of the National Basketball Association (NBA).
+Kevin Wayne Durant, also known as KD, is a world-famous American professional basketball player for the Phoenix Suns of the National Basketball Association (NBA).

 He was born on September 29, 1988, in Washington, DC.